mohit-thakur09/CrypticScriptSolutions/README.md

-# CrypticScriptSolutions : C Language Tricky Programs
+# CrypticScriptSolutions : C Language Tricky Programs and File Handling

-This repository contains a collection of C language programs that are not only named in a clever and tricky manner but also focus on fundamental problem-solving concepts using basic data structures.
+This repository contains a collection of C language programs that are not only named in a clever and tricky manner but also focus on fundamental problem-solving concepts using basic data structures and file handling.

 ## Programs List